 • Visited their restaurants and took photos of their POS

 • Screenshot any online ads we came across

-We created moodboards for each tone of voice aspect, and from there, explored various design, typography and photography styles in order to figure out how to visually differentiate Frankie & Benny's within the market.
+I created moodboards for each aspect of the desired tone of voice, and from there explored various design, typography and photography styles to figure out how to differentiate the Frankie & Benny's brand within the market.

 Throughout the ideation process, I regularly presented to the Brand & Strategy director, brand manager and the rest of the team for feedback.
 This helped me to understand fresh perspectives, iron out any ambiguity and continually improve the designs.

 Learn & adapt

 Following early feedback from online quant surveys, I developed the designs further and tested different creative routes at 2 separate focus groups:

 By relentlessly focusing on the customer throughout the creative ideation process, we successfully achieved a unanimous preference for a single creative route from 2 different sets of focus groups.

 This was because it evoked nostalgia, was eye-catching and felt friendly, fun and bold.